What are the learning options for homeschooling and can we choose the curriculum we teach our children?

 In each subject, content descriptions specify what the student will learn, and achievement standards that describe the depth of understanding knowledge and skill in that specific learning area.
 It also has an expected level of learning for a year level or block of years

-However, even following the AEC there is ample room for flexibility and still one on one learning that I appreciated greatly.
+However, even following the AEC, there is ample room for flexibility and still one-on-one learning which I appreciate greatly.
 The home tutor is more like a supervisor, as they have the support of actual teachers.

 The way in which my children were taught was a little different to the traditional school way.
 I took it upon myself to research different philosophies of homeschooling.
 I took wise advice from the likes of Charlotte Mason and also Rudolph Steiner.